WHY IS DIRT PILED UP ON FM 359?

 Mason Road Levee Improvements

 The District is working on raising the levee along Mason Road from the intersection of FM 359, north along Mason Road, then east along Oyster Creek to Farmers Road.
 Plans include adding up to an additional one (1) foot of height to the levee between Pecan Grove Plantation Country Club and Farmer Road where it crosses Oyster Creek.
-The Project will include adjustments to the existing parking lot at Belin Park which will include new paving in portions of the parking lot.
-The current schedule is for construction to commence in early 2020.
+Project will include adjustments to the existing parking lot at Belin Park which will include new paving in portions of the parking lot.

 North Pump Station Improvements

 The District is improving the access to the north pump station by adjusting the headwall and grading modifications.
 Project also includes automation of the pumps based on level of water in Bullhead Slough.